-The fact that some of the estimated coefficients are of the wrong sign in Tables 2 and 3 could be explained by the fact that occupational characteristics are not independent of one another.
+The fact that a few of the estimated coefficients are of the wrong sign in Tables 2 and 3 might be explained by the fact that occupational characteristics are not independent of one another.
 Men may work in jobs that are more reliant on color vision, for example, because these jobs also demand aptitudes for which they are relatively advantaged, or because these jobs have other characteristics that men tend to value more than women.
 To understand the relationship between occupational characteristics and the log odds, conditional on overall occupational characteristics, we next present results based on a full model in which all attributes are included simultaneously.

 The results of these regressions are shown in Table 4.

-The statistically significant estimates from these regressions are now all of the expected sign, with one exception (eye-hand-foot coordination in 1970, although this is relatively unimportant quantitatively.)
+The statistically significant estimates from these regressions are now all of the expected sign, with one exception (eye-hand-foot coordination, although this is relatively unimportant quantitatively.)
 Among the sensory attributes, noise and feeling are the strongest and most significant predictors of the log odds.
-The motor skills, on the whole, do not appear to have a strong relationship with male and female selection into occupations.
+The role of the individual motor skill is less in this specification, especially in 2012.
 Both of the spatial measures are strongly and significantly related to the log odds of male employment in both years.
 Among the variables capturing competing hypotheses, the significant predictors of the log odds are physical strength, GED - math, interest in working with things, the level of competition and freedom to make decisions.
 Comparing the partial R2s of these variables indicates that spatial aptitude is the strongest predictor of the log odds in 1970, followed closely by things orientation.
 Physical strength and GED - math are also strongly related to the log odds.
 In 2012, the strongest predictor is competition, following by feeling, noise and physical strength.
 The spatial variables also have a strong relationship to the log odds.

 In the appendix we report how the results change in a series of robustness checks.
-These include adding the ratio of male to female wages and average weekly hours18 at the occupational level as additional occupational attributes, omitting nominally duplicate skill measures (e.g., color vision and color discrimination) and investigating alternative DOT measures of people skills.
+These include adding the ratio of male to female wages and average weekly hours22 at the occupational level as additional occupational attributes, omitting nominally duplicate skill measures (e.g., color vision and color discrimination) and investigating alternative DOT measures of people skills.
 Each of these modifications has little impact on the inference.
 We also estimate models that use either only the 1970 or 1991 DOT definitions for both the 1970 and 2012 data, which lead to minor changes in inference for one or two attributes.
 Finally, we have calculated the log odds ratio separately for the age groups 18-24, 25-34 and 35-64 and estimated the pooled regression testing for interaction effects between dummy variables for the younger age groups and the DOT aptitude measures.
 The estimates of these interactions for both age groups and in both years are uniformly statistically insignificant.